groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/clear/rtf.en.md

     link_title: "Learn more"
     picture: "about_watermark.svg" # 480 X 400
     content: |
-       The GroupDocs.Watermark for Java Java library provides advanced functionality for managing watermarks in RTF files.
+       The GroupDocs.Watermark for Java library provides advanced functionality for managing watermarks in RTF files.
 This robust tool allows developers to seamlessly clear or adjust watermarks, ensuring that the textual integrity and layout of RTF documents are preserved.
 Ideal for legal, academic, and professional environments where document clarity is paramount.

 ############################# Steps ############################
 steps: